Pictures

 This example was made in 1957 by Pakistan Ordinance Factory, Wah Cantonment, Pakistan.

-Go to the No. 9 Bayonets Page.
+No. 9 Bayonets Page

 8.00